arcticleo/slugr/README.md

 ### Modifying slugify behavior

 By default, a slugified value is stored when the target attribute is blank.
-That means that it by default stores a value when an object is first created, or when the target attribute is cleared and the object then saved:
+That means that it by default stores a value when an object is first created, or when the target attribute is cleared and the object is then saved:

 ```ruby
 artist = Artist.create(name: "Ace of Base")       # slug: "ace-of-base"